scouten/ericscouten.dev/content/2023/iiw/index.md

 > ... a community of media and tech companies, NGOs, academics, and others working to promote adoption of an open industry standard for content authenticity and provenance.

-We are particularly interested enabling content creators to identify themselves as the creators of their content and credibly refute false claims of authorship on their behalf, which is why I am attending this conference for the third time.
+We are particularly interested in enabling content creators to identify themselves as the creators of their content and credibly refute false claims of authorship on their behalf, which is why I am attending this conference for the third time.
 This is my first time attempting to describe it in real time as the conference proceeds.

 # The Venue